azavea/acs-alchemist/doc/README.txt

 Summary Levels
 -------------------------------------

-  Variable summaries are grouped into a number of levels.
-The importer will require a summary level specified by code, These can be listed by typing:
+  Variable summaries are grouped into a number of levels of areal aggregation - tracts, block groups, etc. The importer will require a summary level specified by code.
+These can be listed by typing:

 C:\...> AcsDataImporter.exe -listSummaryLevels